Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Best Buy

-Best Buy dropped its Cyber Monday Xbox Series X and Xbox Series S stock yesterday, and it sold out fast.
-We don't know if it's releasing more over the weekend or on the day itself, but we'll keep you posted.
-It's still worth checking the site this week.View Deal
+Best Buy dropped its Cyber Monday Xbox Series X and Xbox Series S over the weekend, and it sold out fast.
+We don't know if it's got more up its sleeve, but we'll be keeping an eye on the website.View Deal

 Amazon US

 Amazon usually has large allotments of products on launch days, but the official channels for the Xbox Series X and Xbox Series S seem to have dried up.
-There are sellers advertising the consoles for double their usual price, but it's worth hanging on for Cyber Monday, with Amazon confirming that it's getting more stock in December.
+There are sellers advertising the consoles for double their usual price, but it's worth hanging on, with Amazon confirming that it's getting more stock in December.
 View Deal

 GameStop

 GameStop sold the Xbox Series X and Xbox Series S for Black Friday in-store, but quantity was limited.
-It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website this week.View Deal
+It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website over the next week or two.View Deal

 Microsoft Store